refugeetech/RefugeeTech-Infographics/README.md

 # What is this?

-A collection of infographics and their sources files for internal and external education about how the life and challenges for refugees in Sweden.
+A collection of infographics and their source files for internal and external education about how the life and challenges for refugees in Sweden.

 # Infographics